-Anyone included in the 'register of electors' can apply to vote by post.
+Anyone included in the 'register of electors' can complete an application form to request a postal vote.

 To apply you must: